-In the table below, which can be found in this article by ACHR News, the updated standards are expressed in terms of annual walk-in energy factor to the energy required for the refrigerated load.
+In the table above, which can be found in this article by ACHR News, the updated standards are expressed in terms of annual walk-in energy factor to the energy required for the refrigerated load.

 These new standards will have an impact on a wide range of refrigeration systems.
 They will affect everything from low-temperature dedicated condensing systems, to more common systems like medium- and low-temperature walk-ins.
 The metrics boil down to the Annual walk-in energy factor mentioned above, which is “an annualized metric that expresses the ratio of the heat load that a system can reject to the energy required to reject that load.”

 How exactly does the DOE define a walk-in?
 “As defined in the Code of Federal Regulations (CFR), “walk-in cooler” and “walk-in freezer” (WICFs) mean an enclosed storage space refrigerated to temperatures, respectively, above, and at or below 32 degrees Fahrenheit that can be walked into, and has a total chilled storage area of less than 3,000 square feet.
 The terms “walk-in cooler” and “walk-in freezer” do not include products designed and marketed exclusively for medical, scientific, or research purposes.”